Kenmitchell2012/personal_blog/README.md

 ## Project Overview

-This project is designed to showcase your my and CSS skills by building a personal blog website from scratch.
+This project is designed to showcase my CSS skills by building a personal blog website from scratch.
 The blog will include custom images, a responsive layout, and personalized styling.
 The focus is on using best practices for structuring files and ensuring proper formatting of HTML and CSS code.

 ## Features